 You may read about the typical preparatory work and events at a WRC in this presentation and Report from the WRC 2003.

 See the ITU web site for WRC 2007, 2012 and 2015.
 Also check out ITU Press Release WRC15, ITU Press Release WRC12, ITU Press Release WRC07, ITU Press Release WRC03.

 The World Radiocommunications Conference 2015 (WRC-15) took place from 2nd to 27th November 2015 in Geneva.
-The report on the WRC 2015 includes details on the topics on the agenda which included spectrum for mobile telephony, maritime, aviation, automotive collision avoidance radar & satellite and space issues.
+The report on the WRC 2015 includes details on the topics on the agenda.
+The agenda included discussions on spectrum for mobile telephony, maritime, aviation, automotive collision avoidance radar and satellite & space issues.